Students at MIT campus

 A performer, educator, and coach with nearly seven years working with students across Harvard and Boston.
 Holds a B.A. in Psychology and M.A. in Dramatic Arts from Harvard University.
 Specializes in public speaking, interview preparation, and stage performance.

-MIT · AI Course
+MIT · STEM Mentor

 朱玲